RVshare.com

 • Mileage: It's 450 miles from Memphis to Dallas.

-• Fun Fact: For part of your Memphis to Dallas road trip, you'll take Interstate 30 from Arkansas into Texas.
+• Fun fact: For part of your Memphis to Dallas road trip, you'll take Interstate 30 from Arkansas into Texas.
 When you're in the Dallas-Fort Worth area, I-30 is called the "Tom Landry Freeway."

-Top RV Rentals in Memphis, Tennessee
+Top RV Rentals Near Memphis, Tennessee

-Nearby National Parks
+National Parks

 If you need a break from driving, consider visiting a national park.
 A road trip itinerary from Memphis to Dallas will include several parks within driving distance from the major cities.
 At RVshare, the national parks guide provides more information about these fascinating parks.